ipunkt/rancherize/README.md

 See the [Blueprint readme](app/Blueprint/README.md) for more information on how to develop your own blueprints

 # Example
+This example tries to illustrate how it becomes easier to add services to work with your app when using rancherize blueprints when compared to directly writing docker-compose.yml files.

+The following is an extract of a `docker-compose.yml` file.
+It starts a database and a phpmyadmin that connects to the database.
+The part connecting the app with these services is omited.
 ```yaml
 Database:
   image: 'mysql/mysql'